 Query-time sampling allows you to query a subset of users and shorten the time it takes for a report to load results.
-Insights is the only report that currently supports sampling at query time.
+The Insights, Funnels, Retention and Flows reports all support sampling at query time.

 This feature is available to enterprise customers with over 5 million MTUs.

 Enable or Disable Query Time Sampling

 Navigate to the report where you would like to enable or disable sampling at time of query.

 From the report in which you would like to use sampling, click the lightning bolt in the upper right corner of the query builder.

 This will enable sampling on the report, and will be indicated by the lightning bolt symbol turning blue.
 The percentage of the total that is included in the query calculations will be indicated in the top right corner of the query builder.

 To turn off sampling, click the lightning bolt symbol in the upper right corner of the query builder again.